sudhirsilwal23/ONNX-Tutorial-CPP/README.md

 **If not found, install CUDA from NVIDIA.**

-**🔹 Bounding boxes misaligned in YOLO**
-➡️ Ensure letterbox preprocessing is applied, and rescale predictions back to original image coordinates.

 ### 🤝 Contributing

 - Fork this repo
 - Add your own ONNX Runtime C++ examples
 - Submit a PR 🚀
 - If you find any bug in the code, please report to sudhirsilwal23@gmail.com

 ### 📜 License